 The Ionian islands of Corfu, Zakynthos, Lefkada and Kefalonia are of unparalleled beauty.
-Their famous emerald waters and amazing landscapes, are breathtaking and a bucket list destination for many people.
+Their world-widely acknowledged waters and breathtaking landscapes are a bucket list destination for many people.

-Other famous islands are located in the Saronic such as the instagramic Hydra and Spetses, while the Sporades and Eastern Aegean islands are becoming more and more famous every year.
+Other famous islands are located in the Saronic gulf, such as the Instagramic Hydra and picturesque Spetses.
+Additionally, the Sporades and Eastern Aegean islands are becoming gradually more popular every year.

-Crete is also very popular.
-It is a land rich in history, gastronomy and has amazing landscapes, not to mention the countless idyllic beaches.
+Crete is also super popular as it is the largest of all Greek islands.
+Its land is rich in history, mind-blowing gastronomy and amazing landscapes, while the idyllic beaches take the cake.

 Overall the Greek islands are the ideal destination for every taste, from luxury to budget holidays.
-Despite the tourist development, their original character remains and is strictly preserved, providing a wonderful atmosphere of high quality holiday to visitors.
+Despite the ongoing tourist development, their original character remains vibrant and is well-preserved, providing a wonderful atmosphere and high-quality holidays to visitors.